bozsahin/ccglab/README.md

 Install instructions (if you have a linux/macos) are in this README, <a href="#install">here</a>.

-There are certain things you need to do depending on your OS, so please follow the install AFTER reading this README.
+There are certain things you need to do depending on your OS, <b>so please follow the install AFTER reading this README.</b>

 The Windows install section explains how to get a linux in windowsphere, then ccglab.